Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Related Work

-Markov Decision Processes are mathematical models for sequential decision-making in stochastic environments, and have received increasing attention in recent years.
-The \gls{dbrp} can be represented as such a sequential decision-making problem \citep[see, e.g.,][]{seo2020dynamic}, where the agents, represented by the vehicles, interact within a complex environment, here composed of a station network and the stochastic trip demand.
-The decision-making process involves a series of decision epochs, at each of which the vehicles evaluate the current state of the system and make rebalance decisions, typically with the goal of catering to user demand effectively.
-Despite its relevance and potential for application to the DBRP, the adoption of MDPs in this application domain has been relatively recent, with a limited but growing body of work in academic research.
-In \gls{dbrp}, the state space (representing various configurations of bike availability across stations and vehicles) and the action space (choices of vehicle movements and rebalancing operations) can be vast, leading to exponential growth in computational complexity and requirements \citep{bellman1959adaptive}.
-As a result, \gls{mdp} models for \gls{dbrp} tend to be limited by the immense complexity of the problem space, often rendering the computation of an optimal policy impractical within a reasonable time \citep{legros2019dynamic}.
+MDPs offer a natural framework for modeling DBRP as a sequential decision-making problem \citep{seo2020dynamic}, where agents, represented by vehicles, interact within a complex environment, composed of a station network with stochastic trip demands.
+At each step, vehicles assess the system’s state and make rebalancing decisions, typically aiming to optimize the fulfillment of user demand.
+Despite their relevance, MDPs have only recently gained traction in DBRP research, with a growing but still limited body of work.
+A key challenge in applying MDPs to DBRP lies in the sheer size of the state space (bike availability across stations and vehicles) and action space (vehicle movements and rebalancing operations), which grow exponentially, significantly increasing computational complexity.
+As a result, computing an optimal policy within a reasonable time often proves impractical \citep{legros2019dynamic}.